kavan-soni/Universal-Vaccination-Passport/README.md

 4. For the Demo, we are using Ganache and rock to simulate one node blockchain for testing.

 ![ganache_record_fetched](https://user-images.githubusercontent.com/99461999/167273858-d5e583ad-7a4b-4512-8128-19e7d0adfb6e.png)

+**Tools used in the project:**

+1. Frontend : Reactjs
+2. Backend Api : Nodejs
+3. Blockchain Enviroment :  Ganach ( to create and deploy smart contracts on one node blockchain ) and Truffle(manage and compile smart contract)
+4. Lambda : Consume vaccination events.

 6. Our Vaccination Portal will use the same API layer to generate a Vaccination Passport with a QR code.